chronicleworks/chronicle-examples/README.md

 To add a new mutation or query tab, there is a `+` on the right-hand side of the tab bar.

-Once you get to this point, you are ready to explore the example.
+Once you get to this point, you are ready to explore the examples.
 To do this, refer to the relevant guide.

 ### Notes

-If you are using Chronicle on default settings, point the GraphQL client to
+If you are using Chronicle on default settings, point your GraphQL client to
 <http://127.0.0.1:9982>.

-The *SCHEMA* and *DOCS* tabs are useful for showing the relationship between your `domain.yaml` configuration and the resulting Chronicle API.
+In the case of the GraphQL Playground the *SCHEMA* and *DOCS* tabs are useful for showing the relationship between your `domain.yaml` configuration and the resulting Chronicle API.

 Shift-refresh on the playground will remove previous results from query tabs, which is recommended before rerunning your example.